techtana/techtana.github.io/_posts/journal/2025-08-30-first-post.md

 ---

 <p>
-  This space is where I share bits of my journey -- from things I pick up at work and hobibies I tinker with, to the sports and adventures that keep breaking me out of my mold.
-It's part journal of reflection, part reminder of lessons learned, and hopefully something intriging or relatable to those of you who found your way here.
+  This space is where I share bits of my journey -- from professional topics and hobibies I tinker with, to sports and adventures that keep breaking me out of my mold.
+It's part a journal of reflection, part a reminder of lessons learned.
+Hopefully something intriging or relatable to those of you who found your way here.
 </p>
 <p>
-  I once heard Timothee Chalamet's award acceptance speech saying he is "in persuit of greatness".
+  I once heard Timothee Chalamet's award acceptance speech saying "[he is] in persuit of greatness".
-  Not that he's a phillosopher or someone I particularly admire, but words at the right time struck a cord in me.
-What am I living to be?
+  Not that he's a phillosopher or someone I particularly admire, but words at the right time resonates with me.
   As cheesy or vulnerable as it sounds, I am still in a persuit of a life worth living.
   Rather than ruminating the impossible question of life, I'll speak it out to the cloud and hopefully get me to understand myself better in the process.
 </p>
 <p>
+  Enjoy.
 </p>